Week 13: Midlife revelation

 (Romans 1:19-20, NIV)

-But God is not cruel and unreasonable.
-Not only does He declare His glory in nature, but he also gives us His Word to guide us into fellowship with Himself:
+God is not cruel or unreasonable.
+He reveals His glory in nature and gives us His Word to guide us into fellowship with Himself:

 (Psalm 19:7-9, NIV)

-What a gift!
-Yet, I must ask myself: in this season of life, how often do I accept this gift of God's revelation of Himself to me?
-Probably not as often as I need too.
+What a significant gift!
+In this season of my life, I must ask myself: How often do I accept God's revelation of Himself to me?
+Probably not as regularly as I should.

-David himself encourages us to meet with God regularly.
-He begins Psalm 19 with a description of the sun, the source of light and energy for our world and everything in it.
-The sun is a daily endowment from God above: you can set your clock by it!
-Every day it faithfully rises and sets, providing the earth with the power to be fruitful.
-David's correlation of sun with scripture in Psalm 19 is clear in its implications: the Word of God is a provision to take pleasure in daily.
+David encourages us to meet with God regularly.
+He begins Psalm 19 by describing the sun, the source of light and energy for our world.
+The sun is a daily gift from God.
+You can set your clock by it!
+Every day it faithfully rises and sets, allowing the earth to be fruitful.
+David's correlation of the sun with scripture in Psalm 19 has clear implications: The Word of God is a provision to enjoy daily.

-Frankly, I need to do better at taking time for God's revelation, both through nature and word.
-In seasons of transition like midlife, we need even more to lean into who God is revealing Himself to be.
-That is the only way we find clarity of purpose, a renewed sense of strength, and the peace that God promises for the inevitable challenges of living.
+I need to improve my commitment to God's revelation through nature and His Word.
+During transitional seasons like midlife, we must lean more into who God is revealing Himself to be.
+This is the only way we gain clarity of purpose, renewed strength, and the peace that God promises for the inevitable challenges of life.

-And just maybe, our renewed sense of connection to God and His creation might give us the opportunity to spark wonder in the heart of some small grandchild while we pick wildflowers with her in a field.
+And perhaps, our renewed connection to God and His creation may ignite wonder in the heart of a grandchild while we pick wildflowers together in a field.

 Readings and Reflection Questions